As Venting Experts, Dryer Vent Maintenance Is In Our Wheelhouse

 You may not need to have your dryer vents cleaned every year, but an inspection will keep you in the know.
 During an inspection, our certified techs will examine your venting and determine whether or not your vents need cleaned.
-You can also look for some tell-tale signs, like:
+You can also look for some tell-tale signs, like these:

 - Repeat cycles and longer dry times to sufficiently dry clothes

 - Hotter appliance and hotter clothes after a cycle

 - Strange smells near the dryer

 - Lint buildup around the vent and appliance

 Any of these can signal a dirty dryer vent that could use a good cleaning.

 As experienced professionals with extensive training and education, we’ve invested in proper tools and equipment (like the RoVac Dryer Vent Cleaning System) so we can provide a better and more thorough dryer vent cleaning.
 We’re not winging it — we’ve done this countless times before and we’ll keep your home and property clean throughout.